-Our annual canvass begins in July 2018; find out what to do when you receive your Household Enquiry Form (HEF)
+Our annual canvass commenced in July 2018.
+If you haven't responded to your form, you must complete this by Friday 26 October; find out what to do when you receive your Household Enquiry Form (HEF)

 What we’re doing

 We’ve sent a letter, known as a Household Enquiry Form (HEF), to every household in the borough.
 The letter will be addressed to 'the occupier'.
 It will contain the names of everyone in the household who is registered to vote.
 If no one is currently registered, the form will be blank.